It’s a bit of a guessing game as to who is reading this: proxy users, or entities that want to stop proxy use.

-So, if you find an IP address is in Norway, for instance, it’s probably a data centre proxy.
+So, if you find an IP address is in Norway, for instance, it’s probably a data center proxy.
 This is harder to determine, but most of the time you can bet that an IP address used in a country outside of your own is a proxy, unless specifically advertised otherwise.

 3. Look at the Internet Service Provider

 Building on the above method, you would next look at the Internet Service Provider (ISP).
 This information also comes from the lookup, and is a more sure way of telling if the IP address is a proxy or not.

 Basically, the ISP of an IP address is whoever manufactures and owns that IP.
 In the U.S. common ISPs are Comcast, Time Warner Cable, Spectrum, Cogent, AT&T, etc. Basically, large corporations that you call to install internet in your home.
 In order to install the said internet, they have to give you an IP address, which is your IP.

 In other countries, this would still be true, but the companies would be diﬀerent.
 When looking at the information provided in a lookup, see what is listed for the “ISP” or “Organisation”.
 Is it a recognized provider of the Internet in your country?